How it started

 VibeKit is the answer to a question I kept hitting: why do AI coding tools forget you the moment you close the tab?
 Why does every agent start each session from scratch?
 Why are the "AI app builders" so hostile to developers — sandboxed previews, no exportable code, mystery pricing?

 VibeKit is built around the opposite assumptions.
 Every app you create gets a persistent agent that runs in its own container, a real GitHub repo under your account, a live domain at yourapp.vibekit.bot, and BYOK pricing so you can use your own Claude or OpenAI key with no markup.
-The iOS app and Telegram bot are remotes — the agent itself lives on the server, so closing your phone doesn't stop the work.
+The iOS app is a remote — the agent itself lives on the server, so closing your phone doesn't stop the work.

 Background

-Software engineer.
-Long-time builder of consumer + developer tools.
-I write Swift for the iOS side of VibeKit, TypeScript on the backend, and a lot of bash glue holding the agent infrastructure together.
+On VibeKit specifically I write Swift for the iOS side, TypeScript on the backend, and a lot of bash glue holding the agent infrastructure together.
 I do my own DevOps because I'm one person and the agent needs to run 24/7.

 What I write about